GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (297).md

 * Increase the radius of the hemisphere by .5 yard.

 **Critical Failure**: You create the rune.
 It immediately explodes, inflicting a ki attack against you with a bonus equal to the spell's tier.

+#### Water's Edge

+**Minimum Tier**: 4

+**Casting Time**: 4 actions

+**Duration**: 2 days

+**Effect**: You curse a creature you can perceive by creating an illusory entity that stalks them.
+The entity can only be seen in the reflection of the surface of water, or reflective surfaces underwater.
+Additionally, anytime the subject consumes a serving of water, it suffers a psychic attack.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond 4th, you may choose to either increase the duration by 1 day or affect an additional creature.

+**Critical Failure**: You are hunted by something you can only see in the water.
+At the end of every phase, if you are in contact with water, an attack is inflicted against you.
+If odd, acid.
+If even, psychic.
+This lasts for a number of days equal to the spell's tier.
+You cannot benefit from consuming water for as long as you have spell sickness.

 #### Waterworking